 We invest in research that's changing how we think about cancer.
 That means more answers, faster breakthroughs, and personalized treatment for every patient.
 With more than a billion dollars raised to fuel our mission, that's progress.
 This year, BCRF is the largest private funder of breast cancer research—and the largest private funder of metastatic research—in the U.S.

 Research is revolutionizing our understanding of breast cancer and bringing us closer to a cure.
 Discover how far science has come since BCRF’s founding in 1993—and how our investigators have been involved in every major breakthrough.

 Breast cancer is a complex disease with no simple solution, which is why our researchers are tackling it from every angle.
 Learn about our areas of focus and why each is critical to knowing how to fight cancer from the start, slow its progress and one day stop it from occurring altogether.

-Whether understanding the mutated genes passed down from one generation to the next or developing low-cost genetic testing for diverse populations of women around the world, the more progress our researchers make, the better doctors are able to predict who is at risk and what can be done to prevent cancer’s onset.
+The more progress our researchers make, the better doctors are able to predict who is at risk and what can be done to prevent cancer’s onset.

 Impactful breast cancer research isn’t siloed.
 BCRF helps power several large, multi-year research efforts across institutions and industries.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.